There are two main types of stem cell transplant. They are different because the stem cells you receive are collected from different sources.

 If you don’t have the option of a sibling match, and your transplant centre feels that it’s a suitable option, you could be given an MUD transplant.
 This is when your new stem cells come from a stranger whose tissue type matches your own.

 Your transplant team, most likely a transplant co-ordinator, will get in touch with Anthony Nolan for you.
 We’ll search for a match, checking all the registered donors in the UK, and we will also look for donors available internationally.

 You can find out more about how we search for unrelated donors here.

-Our fact sheet on matched unrelated donor (MUD) transplants also provides more detailed information.
+Our factsheet (PDF 60KB) on MUD transplants also provides more detailed information.

 If a sibling or unrelated donor is not available, you could be offered either a cord blood or haploidentical transplant instead.

 Cord blood, rich in stem cells, can be collected once a baby and the placenta have been safely delivered by the mother.
 It’s collected from the umbilical cord once it has been cut.
 The procedure is completely safe for both mother and baby.
 The blood is then frozen and stored in a cord bank until needed.